el-meyer/simple/README.md

 ## Usage

-Please see an upcoming paper for more information on the usage of this paper.
+Please see [Meyer et al. 2023](https://www.sciencedirect.com/science/article/pii/S235271102300211X) for more information.
+More documentation and user guides will be released with an upcoming v1.0 soon.

 ## Disclaimer